akinayturan/akinayturan/README.md

 ---------

 -   Turkish (Native)
--   English - with B1 Certificate (Professional Working)
+-   English (Professional Working with B1 Certificate)
--   German - with A1 Certificate (Elementary)
+-   German (Elementary with A1 Certificate)

 * * * * *